bcgov/bcwebmaps-options/docs/web-mapping-frameworks/AGO.md

 ## Decision Drivers

+### Pros
 * skillset of team (may be historial GIS analysts familiar with ArcGIS Products vs IT Developers)

-## Considered Options

-* refer to root of this repo -

-### Positive Consequences

-*cloud based service offering that is scalable, and accessible to GIS analysts who may not be developeres
+* cloud based service offering that is scalable, and accessible to GIS analysts who may not be developeres

-### Negative Consequences
+### Cons

 * costs
 * not open source